SayYoungMan/ccna/Note.md

 - `Shaping` buffers traffic in a queue if the traffic rate goes over the configured rate
 - `Policing` drops traffic if the traffic rate goes over the configured rate
   - Burst traffic over the configured rate can be allowed for a short period of time, to accommodate bursty data applications

+## 48. Security Fundamentals

+### CIA Triad form the foundation of security

+- `Confidentiality`: only authorized users should be able to access data
+- `Integrity`:
+  - Data should not be tempered with by unauthorized users
+  - Data should be correct and authentic
+- `Availability`: the network should be operational and accessible to authorized users

+### Terminologies

+- `Vulnerability` is any potential weakness that can compromise the CIA of a system
+- `Exploit` is something that can potentially be used to exploit the vulnerability
+- `Threat` is the potential of a vulnerability to be exploited
+- `Mitigation` technique is something that can protect against threats

+### Common Attacks

+#### DoS (Denial-of-service) attacks

+- Threaten the availability of a system
+- `TCP SYN flood`
+  - sends countless TCP SYN messages but doesn't send ack thereby filling up TCP connection table
+  - In a `DDos (Distributed DoS)`, the attacker infects many target computers with malware and use them to initiate DoS attack.
+  - This group of infected computers is called `botnet`

+#### Spoofing Attack

+- To spoof an address is to use a fake source address
+- `DHCP exhaustion attack`: attacker uses spoofed MAC to flood DHCP discover messages, then the target server's DHCP pool becomes full, resulting in a DoS to other devices

+#### Reflection / Amplification

+- In a `reflection attack`, attacker sends traffic to reflector (i.e. DNS server) and spoofs source address of its packets using target's IP so reflector replies to target.
+When it's large enough, it can result in DoS.
+- `Applification attack` is when amount of traffic sent by attacker is small, but it triggers a large amount of traffic to be sent to the target.

+#### Man-in-the-middle Attack

+- Attacker places himself between the source and destination to eaves drop on communications, or to modify traffic before it reaches destination
+- `ARP spoofing (ARP poisoning)`
+  - Attacker sends ARP reply after legitimate replier, overwriting ARP entry
+  - So when legitimate host sends the message it will be forwarded to attacker instead

+#### Reconnaissance Attacks

+- Not attacks themselves but they are used to gather information about a target
+- `nslookup` to learn the IP address or `whois` query to learn email, phone number, etc.

+#### Malware

+- Refers to a variety of harmful programs that can infect a computer
+- `Viruses` infect other software.
+It spreads as the software is shared by users.
+They typically corrupt or modify files on the target computer.
+- `Worms` do not require host program.
+They are standalone and can spread without user interaction.
+They can congest the network and its payload can harm target devices.
+- `Trojan Horses` are harmful software that is disguised as legitimate software.
+They are spread through user interaction.

+#### Social Engineering Attacks

+- Involve psychological manipulation to make the target reveal confidential information or perform some action
+- `Phishing` involves fraudulent emails that appear to come from a legitimate business.
+- `Watering hole` attacks compromise sites that the target victim frequently visits.
+- `Tailgating` involves entering secured areas by walking behind an authorized person.

+#### Password-related Attacks

+- `Dictionary attack`: runs through list of common passwords
+- `Brute force`: a program tries every possible combination of characters

+### Multi-factor authentication

+- Involves providing multiple ways to prove identity
+- Composes of two or more of:
+  - What you know
+  - What you have
+  - Who you are

+### Digital Certificates

+- Another form of authentication used to prove the identity of the holder of the certificate
+- Used to verify if the website is legitimate
+- Sending CSR (Certificate Signing Request) to CA will generate and sign the certificate

+### AAA

+- A framework for controlling and monitor users of a computer system
+- `Authentication` is the process of verifying user's identity
+- `Authorization` is process of granting user the appropriate access and permissions
+- `Accounting` is the process of recording user's activities on the system

+### Security Program Elements

+- `User awareness programs` are designed to make employees aware of potential security threats and risks
+- `User training programs` are more formal than user awareness programs
+- `Physical access control` protects equipment and data from potential attackers by only allowing authorized users into protected areas